mraediaz/Knapsack/README.md

 report is to address two major issues: how close does each strategy come to the optimal solution, and how do the three strategies compare in terms of execution time.

-To better understand the terminology used, we provide the following denitions to our
+To better understand the terminology used, we provide the following definitions to our
 strategies:
- Brute Force: A trial and error method used to nd solutions through exhaustive eort.
-In other words, running through all possible choices to nd the most optimal solution.
+1: Brute Force: A trial and error method used to and solutions through exhaustive effort.
+In other words, running through all possible choices to and the most optimal solution.
- Greedy Solution: We can assemble a globally optimal solution by making a lo- cally optimal solution, called the greedy choice.
+2: Greedy Solution: We can assemble a globally optimal solution by making a lo- cally optimal solution, called the greedy choice.
 In other words, choosing the option that looks best in the current position, without consideration to the results from sub- problems.
- Dynamic Programming: Like divide-and-conquer, dynamic programming solves problems by combining the solutions to sub-problems.
+3: Dynamic Programming: Like divide-and-conquer, dynamic programming solves problems by combining the solutions to sub-problems.
 This is especially useful when sub-problems share sub-problems.

-The 0/1 Knapsack problem is classied as NP-Complete, meaning that it is nondeter- ministic in polynomial time.
-Due to this property, we do not expect a low-cost solution to the problem, and we can predict that each solution strategy will yield a dierent result.
+The 0/1 Knapsack problem is classiffied as NP-Complete, meaning that it is nondeter- ministic in polynomial time.
+Due to this property, we do not expect a low-cost solution to the problem, and we can predict that each solution strategy will yield a different result.